 When it comes to nutrition and health, there’s such an overload of information in the marketplace and the media that it can be hard to keep anything straight.
 Dietitian Ashley Koff spends a lot of her time helping people sort through the mess with her Better Nutrition, Simplified Program, and helping brands figure out how to communicate the strengths and benefits of their products without adding to the noise and confusion.
-She’ll bring this expertise to Natural Products Expo East, where she’ll speak at a Friday morning panel, Nutrition Whiplash: Making Sense of Conflicting Scientific Studies.
+She’ll bring this expertise to Natural Products Expo East 2015, where she’ll speak on Nutrition Whiplash: Making Sense of Conflicting Scientific Studies.
 Here, she gives a preview of the topic of conversation.

 What will your main message be during this session?